Bulk-Boundary Correspondence in 2D Photonics: Analysis and Simulation

+and the same for $\mu$.
 The overall setup is schematically represented in \figref{fig:setup-2D-smode}.
-The boundary modes satisfy Maxwell's equations \eqref{eqn:Maxwell}, \eqref{eqn:div-rho-grad-e-k2-eps-e}, with Bloch boundary conditions \eqref{eqn:Bloch-conditions-tau} on the $\tau$ sides of a single semi-infinite strip $S = [0, \infty] \times [-a/2, a/2]$, and decaying to zero in the normal direction on both sides.
+The boundary modes satisfy Maxwell's equations \eqref{eqn:Maxwell}, \eqref{eqn:div-rho-grad-e-k2-eps-e}, with Bloch boundary conditions \eqref{eqn:Bloch-conditions-tau} on the $\tau$ sides of a single semi-infinite strip $S = [0, \infty] \times [-a/2, a/2]$, and decaying to zero in the normal direction away from the interface in both structures.